-Photos: Fan Ye, Foto NHHS
+Photos: Fan Ye and Vera Schmidt, Foto NHHS

 BacklineBackline Music is a subcommittee in the student union for the booking of artists to concerts, festivals and events at NHH.
 We also aid other student groups with booking of both Norwegian and international artists.
 KAKKMADDAFAKKA, CLMD, Fagernes Yatch Klubb, Coucheron, Young Dreams and Lars Vaular are among our most recent bookings.
 We are the link between the student union and the music industry.
 For more info and updates, check out our facebook page.

 Foto NHHSAs indicated by its name, Foto NHHS is the student association’s official photography group, committed to covering all the events organised by NHHS both within and outside of the school.
 The missions are diverse and include school parties, concerts, student shows, lectures and conferences.
 In addition, we are the official photographers and photo editors for the school newspaper K7 bulletin.
 In this regard, we work closely with not only the news group Bulle but also Grafisk NHHS.
 Whether you are a beginner or a seasoned photographer, in Foto NHHS you get the opportunity to learn and practice with some of the best possible equipment on the market.
 Shooting takes place both inside and outside school, in studio settings as well as social tours with the rest of the committee’s photographers.

 Foto NHHS works exclusively for the student union.
 We also have studio shoots each semester for individual CV photos as well as group shots of school committees.
 Foto NHHS also works closely with Bergen Challenge, Symposiet and UKEN, providing equipment and custom training whenever needed.